jonnonz1/nz-statute-book/acts/public/1987/parental-leave-and-employment-protection-act-1987.md

 (3) If an employee takes primary carer leave in respect of a child, the period of extended leave to which the employee and his or her spouse or partner are entitled in respect of the child is the relevant period specified in subsection (1) or (2) reduced by the total period of primary carer leave taken, excluding any period of primary carer leave in excess of 26 weeks taken under section 9(2).
 (4) If a female employee takes special leave under section 15, the period of extended leave to which that female employee or her spouse or partner is entitled in accordance with this Act is not reduced.
 (5) If an employee takes a period of partner’s leave, the period of extended leave to which the employee and his or her spouse or partner are entitled in accordance with this Act is not reduced.
+(5A) Any week in relation to which a preterm baby payment is made to a person is in addition to, and must not be counted when determining, the duration of extended leave under this section.
 (6) The period of extended leave to which an employee and his or her spouse or partner are entitled is not increased by the number of hours worked by the employee or his or her spouse or partner on a keeping-in-touch day in accordance with section 71CE(2) or 71DB(2).
 (7) This section is subject to the other provisions of this Act.